 Choose your size Size

-While it’s completely invisible and only a single atom thick, graphene is the lightest, strongest, most conductive material ever discovered, and has the same potential to change life on Earth as stone, bronze and iron once did.
+While it’s completely invisible and only a single atom thick, graphene is the lightest, strongest, most conductive material ever discovered.
 But it remains difficult to work with, extremely expensive to produce at scale, and lives mostly in pioneering research labs.
-So following in the footsteps of the scientists who discovered it through their own highly speculative experiments, we’re releasing graphene-coated jackets into the world as experimental prototypes.
+So following in the footsteps of the Nobel prize winners who discovered it through their own highly speculative experiments, we’re releasing graphene-coated jackets into the world as experimental prototypes.
 Our aim is to increase the speed at which we bring bionic clothing into existence by getting graphene out of the lab and into the world by opening up our R&D – it’s why Fast Company described the jacket as “more akin to a hackathon than a fashion design process.”
 9 months after it sold out, and half way through our findings, we’re opening up the test group for the second and final time before we disappear back into R&D for the next 2+ years.

 Size + fit

 We shot the Graphene Jacket on climber, surfer and snowboarder James Jagger, who is 6ft 1 / 185cm and wearing size medium.
 The jacket fits true to size.
 The fit is more like a lightweight running jacket than a bulky ski shell and is similar in size to our Solar Charged Jacket.

 For more advice on sizing, check our size guide or ask us for help with sizing.
 And don’t worry if you order something and it doesn’t fit – we have a free, no hassle 30 day return and exchange period.